 Web – “Morphett Vale Railway Inc”

 Large 7.25” gauge layout capable of taking the largest live steam models there are in this gauge.
 Features a long main line run of around 1.6 km.
 No entrance fees, so public pay for the rides.
-Open days for the public are advertised in the “What’s on” column of the Advertiser, but usually 2nd and 4th Sunday afternoons.
+Open days for the public are advertised in the “What’s on” column of the Advertiser, but usually 2nd and 4th Sunday afternoons from 1pm to 4.30pm.
 Suggest you check with the website to see if trains are running.
-The Society may have closed for a short period because of Covid.

 Penfield Model Engineers Society